iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 > Intentionen er prisværdig men udførelsen halter: I default-konfigurationen, hvor batteri-optimering er aktiv, kan baggrundschecket uprovokeret gå i stå uden at brugeren advares.
 Fylder 3 gange så meget som andre landes tilsvarende apps.
 Dvs. apps der også benytter Apple/Googles notifikations-system.
 Ej open-source.<br> :date: __2020-10-18 22:00:15__

-> Can i change the language to english?<br> :date: __2020-10-03 21:45:17__

-> On my phone, background exposure checks are not regularly performed.
-Last one was 5 days ago (!), in the past 14 days only 8 checks were made.
-I suspect this is an API issue rather than an app issue, but it seriously decreases effectiveness of the app.
-I wonder if it might be possible to add a manual "check now" button.<br> :date: __2020-09-30 19:53:17__

 #### 2-star reviews